Fascinating Facts From January 1940

 Back on the road, they head to a third camp where conditions are markedly better.
 Tom is inspired by their experiences to work for social reforms.

-Nominated for 7 Academy Awards, The Grapes of Wrath won two – Jane Darwell walking away with the Best Supporting Actress for her performance as Ma Joad (leaving Judith Anderson, Ruth Hussey, Barbara O’Neil, and Marjorie Rambeau empty-handed; and Director John Ford triumphed over Sam Wood (Kitty Foyle), William Wyler (The Letter), George Cukor (The Philadelphia Story), and Alfred Hitchcock (Rebecca).
+Nominated for 7 Academy Awards, The Grapes of Wrath won two – Jane Darwell walking away with the Best Supporting Actress for her performance as Ma Joad (leaving Judith Anderson, Ruth Hussey, Barbara O’Neil / All This, and Heaven Too, and Marjorie Rambeau empty-handed; and Director John Ford triumphed over Sam Wood (Kitty Foyle), William Wyler (The Letter), George Cukor (The Philadelphia Story), and Alfred Hitchcock (Rebecca).

 The Grapes of Wrath sound editor E.H.
 Hansen and film editor Robert L. Simpson each received nominations for their respective categories.
 The other 3 Oscar nominations for The Grapes of Wrath went to:

 - Best Actor – Henry Fonda, Charlie Chaplin, Raymond Massey (Abe Lincoln in Illinois), and Laurence Olivier (Rebecca) lost to James Stewart (The Philadelphia Story).